haithcockce/NASM/domain-1-reading.md

 - _Proprioception_ ability to sense relative positions of body parts (allows us to know what kind of surface you run on)

 ##### Anatomy of the Nervous System

+- _Neuron_ allows a body to communicate with the world and itself via electrical and chemical signals.
+Large amounts of these create nerves